ml-struct-bio/drgnai/README.md

 The behavior of the algorithm can be modified by passing different values to `drgnai setup` at the beginning of the experiment.
 However, only the most important parameters are available through this interface:

- - `--capture-setup` “spa” for single-particle analysis (default, only version supported for the moment)
+ - `--capture-setup` “spa” for single-particle analysis (default, only mode currently available)
  - `--reconstruction-type` “het” for heterogeneous or “homo” for homogeneous (default)
  - `--pose-estimation` “abinit” for no initialization (default), “refine” to refine provided poses by gradient descent or “fixed” to use provided poses without refinement